r0ry2/final_project-/README.md

 ## 🐳 Steps to Install Docker

-1. Download Docker Desktop
-Download Docker Desktop from Docker website.
+1. Download Docker Desktop from Docker website.
 After downloading,we ran the installation file.
 2. Verify that Docker is running
 We opened Terminal and typed: